Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/addons/ninepatchbutton/README.md

 #### Patch Margin
 - **Left** - The width of the 9-slide's left column.
 A margin of 16 means the 9-slice's left corners and side will have a width of 16 pixels.
 You can set all 4 margin values individually to create panels with non-uniform borders.
 - **Top** - The height of the 9-slide's left column.
 A margin of 16 means the 9-slice's top corners and side will have a height of 16 pixels.
 You can set all 4 margin values individually to create panels with non-uniform borders.
 - **Right** - The width of the 9-slide's left column.
 A margin of 16 means the 9-slice's right corners and side will have a width of 16 pixels.
-You can set all 4 margin values individually to create panels with non-uniform borders.The width of the 9-slide's left column.
+You can set all 4 margin values individually to create panels with non-uniform borders.
+The width of the 9-slide's left column.
 A margin of 16 means the 9-slice's left corners and side will have a width of 16 pixels.
 You can set all 4 margin values individually to create panels with non-uniform borders.
 - **Bottom** - The height of the 9-slide's left column.
 A margin of 16 means the 9-slice's bottom corners and side will have a height of 16 pixels.
 You can set all 4 margin values individually to create panels with non-uniform borders.

 #### Axis Stretch